mingyeeee/RUhacks2021/README.md

 A fun, interactive educational tool that projects virtual simulations of science experiments onto your sheet of paper using only your camera, a printer, and paper!

+AugmentEd is an educational tool that projects virtual simulations of science experiments right in front of you.
+All the user needs to do is draw a picture representing what type of experiment they want to visualize, and AugmentEd will project a simulation directly on the sheet of paper the picture is drawn on.
+This way, students will be able to visualize concepts such as tectonic plate movement or circuits right from the comfort of their home.
+The only materials required are a printer, camera, and paper!

 ## How does it work?